 Prior to joining AAE, Colin served the project coordinator for the coalition relations department at The Heritage Foundation, where he supported numerous projects, including the annual Resource Bank Meeting, Policy Experts, and the Leadership for America campaign.
 Before that Colin worked at the Collegiate Network as a program officer providing financial and technical assistance to nearly one hundred independent college newspapers.
 While he was at the Collegiate Network, a program of the Intercollegiate Studies Institute, Colin served as Managing Editor of CAMPUS Magazine Online, created and directed the National Security Online Resource Center, and blogged for National Review Online.

 In addition to his work with AAE, Colin sits on the board of a non-profit media organization and serves as National Director of National Employee Freedom Week.
 Colin has been interviewed on Fox News Channel, Fox Business Network, and numerous local and syndicated radio programs.

 Born and raised in Abington, Pennsylvania, Colin is a proud product of the award-winning Abington public school district.
 Colin completed a two-year honors program at Shippensburg University in Pennsylvania, and he received a Bachelor of Arts degree in English and Political Science at the University of Notre Dame.
-Colin and his wife, Jennifer, reside in Pennsylvania.
+Colin and his wife, Jennifer, have one son and reside in Pennsylvania.